Common name: Paterson's Curse

 Flowering: spring to early summer.

-Distribution and occurrence: Widely naturalized in disturbed places and pastoral land.
-Native of Eur.
+Distribution and occurrence: widely naturalised in disturbed places and pastoral land.
+Native of Europe.

 NSW subdivisions: *NC, *CC, *SC, *NT, *CT, *ST, *NWS, *CWS, *SWS, *NWP, *SWP, *NFWP, *SFWP